 - Pilar cysts (also called trichilemmal cysts) are clinically indistinguishable from epidermal cysts.
 They contain keratinous material, are usually multiple and there is often an autosomal dominant inheritance.

-- Extremely common and probably most people will have one over the course of a lifetime.
-Often resolve spontaneously.
+- They are both extremely common and probably most people will have at least one over the course of a lifetime.
+They can often resolve spontaneously.

-- They are said to be twice as common in men as in women and most frequent in those aged in their 20s and 30s.
+- They are around twice as common in men as in women and most frequent in those aged in their 20s and 30s.

 - Simple epidermoid cysts can run in families.